 15. Book a Place with a Pool

-- L’Auberge Sedona: L’Auberge de Sedona is a wonderful destination for travelers who want a cozy and cool place to stay.
+- L’Auberge de Sedona: This place is a wonderful destination for travelers who want a cozy and cool place to stay.
 Settled in the mountains of Uptown Sedona, this hotel is close to Broken Arrow Trailhead and Sedona Art Center and within walking distance of many restaurants.
 They offer 88 adorable cabin-style air-conditioned units with access to an outdoor pool and an onsite spa.
 Plus, it’s pet friendly if you have a furry friend!

 - Waterfront Home with Private Pool: If you don’t want to stay in a hotel, you can explore the many Arizona rentals waiting for travelers to book their getaways.
 Sites like Vrbo have a host of luxury homes with private pools or access to water that can make even the hottest Arizona day a cool escape.
 Most homes will be air-conditioned but ensure this is the case before you book.
 You can also look for homes on Airbnb.

-- Amara Resort and Spa: Amara Resort and Spa has a stunning “tree lodge” aesthetic that backs right up to the majestic red rocks of Uptown Sedona.
+- Amara Resort and Spa: This hotel has a stunning “tree lodge” aesthetic that backs right up to the majestic red rocks of Uptown Sedona.
 The hotel offers an outdoor pool with relaxing canopy-style seating, a tranquil spa, and a warm dining and lounge area to stay cool while planning your trip around the region.
 The resort also provides several options for onsite entertainment, and you can book outdoor adventures, such as Jeep tours and private hiking excursions.

-- Enchantment Resort: Enchantment Resort is another spectacular Sedona accommodation that lives up to its name.
+- Enchantment Resort: This spectacular Sedona accommodation lives up to its name.
 It’s surrounded on all sides by the red rocks and ponderosa pines of the Boynton Canyon.
 They offer casitas suites with Southwestern decor inspired by deep-rooted cultures of the region, some including private pools!
 You can stay cool poolside (private or shared), explore the spa and wellbeing center, or taste a mix of delicious American and Southwestern dishes at the exclusive restaurants of the resort.
 You can even combine your dining experience while you’re poolside!

 16. E-Bike Tours